Migrating Data From Arc to the Isilon archival storage

 See the man page for rsync for additional information and details on the command.

-Transfer Using SCP
+Transfer Using CP

 This will copy all files that end in ".txt" to the Arc environment.